Ria424/developers-animatesdk-docs/Document_object/Document64.md

 #### Returns

-`boolean`; A boolean value of true if the file is successfully exported as a PNG file; false otherwise.
+`boolean`; true if the file is successfully exported as a PNG file; false otherwise.

 #### Description

-Method; exports the document as one or more PNG files.
+Method; Exports the document as one or more PNG files.
 If *fileURI* is specified and the file already exists, it is overwritten without warning.

 ***Note:** If fileURI is empty and bCurrentFrame is true , the Export Movie dialog box does not display and Flash saves the exported PNG file in the same location as the .fla file.*